 Perform a SWOT analysis

-As its name suggests, a SWOT analysis will help you identify your law firm’s strengths, weaknesses, opportunities, and threats.
+SWOT analysis will help you identify your law firm’s strengths, weaknesses, opportunities, and threats.
 This is essential to making informed business decisions.
 To start a SWOT analysis, create a chart with four squares.
 The top two squares will represent your law firm’s strengths and weaknesses, while the bottom two squares will represent your law firm’s opportunities and threats.

-- Strengths and weaknesses: What is your law firm great at?
-Perhaps you have clients that love your client experience.
-Or maybe your law firm wins at productivity and is great at capturing as many billable hours in a day as possible.
-Then, identify your weaknesses—be honest when doing so.
+- Strengths and weaknesses: What does your law firm do really well?
+Do you have clients that love your client experience?
+Are your fee earners productive and capturing as many billable hours in a day as possible?
+Once you have identified your law firm’s strengths, identify its weaknesses—be honest when doing so.

 Here are some key areas of your law firm’s business to examine when working on a law firm SWOT analysis: